 When a cadet is determined to be ill by a TAC officer or instructor, the cadet will be sent to the Cadet Health Center.
 The Cadet Health Center is capable of treating minor illnesses and injuries that do not require hospitalization.
-Cadets will be treated by a member of the Cadet Health Center and released with a recommendation to the Commandant for bed rest in quarters, retention at the Cadet Health Center for recovery, referral to the Marion Medical Clinic or Rural Health Medical Clinic for further evaluation and treatment.
-In the event of hospitalization cadets will be taken to Bibb Medical Center, Druid City Hospital, or UAB Medical Center.
+Cadets will be treated by a member of the Cadet Health Center and released with a recommendation to the Commandant for bed rest in quarters, retention at the Cadet Health Center for recovery referral to the Marion Medical Clinic, or Rural Health Medical Clinic for further evaluation and treatment.